jgarofoli/jgarofoli.github.io/covid19/index.md

 reviseddate: 2020-03-14 18:40 PDT
 changelog: |
   2020-03-14:
+  - Added more to what you shoudl do section.
   - Move infection info to separate page, update spread chart to latest, add better formatting.

   2020-03-12: